sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 - **BaseColor/diffuse and SSS maps**<br> Keep.
 These are connected, but the mipmap created by ```maketx``` are only a single tile (8x8 pixels) to save memory.
 - **Metalness maps**<br> Keep.
 These are connected, but the mipmap created by ```maketx``` are only a single tile (8x8 pixels) to save memory.
-- **Bump & Normal maps**<br> Skipped.
+- **Bump & Normal maps**<br> Unused.
 Will not connect the flat texture map, as it will have no effect on the shader.
-- **Spec roughness maps**<br> Skipped.
+- **Spec roughness maps**<br> Unused.
 Will not connect the flat map and spec mask network (see below).
 The roughness slider value remains at its default settings.

 **Delete Flat Texture Map Files**<br> Option to delete the unused flat texture map files from disc.
 Defaults to unchecked.